efmkoene/efmkoene.github.io/_posts/2021-04-04-On-not-knowing-what-youre-feeling.md

 The key aspect is that we are given a **frame** that the answer should conform to: somewhere on the scale of normal human sizes.
 And giving such answers is remarkably simple for our minds.

 In the same way, answering the question "how happy are you these days" is pretty hard.
 But if you had to give an answer to the question "how happy am I at this very moment, *on a scale of 0 to 10*", you would get an immediate response quickly and intuitively.
-The answer probably won't surprise you ("*that feels about right!*"), but certainly reveals more about your mood than you knew about yourself before you answered it, nonetheless.
+The answer may even sometimes surprise you, despite "feeling" that it is right.
-Our exact emotional state may only be revealed to us when we interrogate ourselves. *(Note that I don't claim that you cannot be aware of feeling good or bad without these steps.
+**Our exact emotional state may only be revealed to us when we interrogate ourselves**. *(Note that I don't claim that you cannot be aware of feeling good or bad without these steps.
 Merely, knowing "exactly" how you feel is not something that happens automatically.
-Only by supplying a mental framework (e.g., testing for specific emotions, rating them from 0 to 10, ...) can we start to understand how we actually feel.)*
+Only by supplying a mental framework (e.g., testing for specific emotions, rating them from 0 to 10, ...) can we start to understand how we feel in any detail.)*

 # Changing the scales
 The above section has given us a way to make your inner emotional state tractable.
 You ask yourself a question ("how happy/angry/sad/hurt/overwhelmed/... do I feel at this moment, on a scale of 0 to 10?"), and you know the answer instantaneously, somehow, in a way and detail you didn't know before.
 In a one-liner: the dashboard to your feelings works by touch, not by vision.